Galmoli/unity-cs-sample-code/README.md

  - **[Presenter](https://github.com/Galmoli/unity-cs-sample-code/blob/458ecfa5a65a1bcf2b4d7f789043db6e31d84384/Code/InterfaceAdapters/Lobby/Profile/Username/UsernamePresenter.cs)**: In charge of Updating the ViewModel.
 The Use Case will trigger the UpdateUsername function.
 In order to not break the main rule of the architecture, the presenter implements the Output interface, which is at the Use Case layer.
  - **Use Cases**: [GetPlayerUsernameUseCase.cs](https://github.com/Galmoli/unity-cs-sample-code/blob/main/Code/Domain/UseCases/Lobby/Profile/GetPlayerUsernameUseCase.cs) and [SetPlayerUsernameUseCase.cs](https://github.com/Galmoli/unity-cs-sample-code/blob/main/Code/Domain/UseCases/Lobby/Profile/SetPlayerUsernameUseCase.cs) hold the logic that will get the data from the [UserRepository.cs](https://github.com/Galmoli/unity-cs-sample-code/blob/main/Code/ApplicationLayer/DataAccess/User/UserRepository.cs)

-The repositories hold a local copy of the data stored in the cloud, in this case PlayFab.
+The repositories hold a local copy of the data stored in the cloud, in this case, PlayFab.
 If the player updates their data, in this case, the username, the UserRepository is in charge of sending the new username to the cloud and updating the local copy.
 The UserRepository gets instantiated in another installer, that is why the UsernameInstaller gets it via the [ServiceLocator.cs](https://github.com/Galmoli/unity-cs-sample-code/blob/main/Code/SystemUtilities/ServiceLocator.cs), a utility class that holds references via a dictionary.

 The following diagrams shows on a higher level the classes and interfaces used in order to update the username of the player.